OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 And then I watched an interview with Danny Ayalon.
 He was your Chief advisor; he was also the Israeli ambassador to the United States.
 You know what he said, Mr. Prime Minister?

-He said that the solution for those Palestinians is to go into a vast land of Sinai and live in 10 cities "temporarily," huh, temporary wink wink until we build Gaza again and then we invite you back.
+He said that the solution for those Palestinians is to go into a vast land of Sinai and live in 10 cities 'temporarily,' huh, temporary wink wink until we build Gaza again and then we invite you back.

 [__] We've seen this movie before.

 So when I saw this, I couldn't explain to my fellows in the Kibbutz how come our Israeli government is trading human lives for another piece of land.

-### American Citizen Perspective
+## (13) American Citizen Perspective

 > Bassem criticizes the U.S. unreasonable support for Israel
->

 So as an Israeli citizen, I need to hold my Israeli government accountable, and as an American citizen, I want to know all of this money that we are giving to Israel.